German Association of Social and Cultural Anthropology (GASCA)

 GASCA 2023 Conference

-The next conference will take place in Munich from 25 – 28 July 2023 on the topic ” Contested Knowledge: Perspectives in Social and Cultural Anthropology”.
+The last conference took place in Munich from 25 – 28 July 2023 on the topic ” Contested Knowledge: Perspectives in Social and Cultural Anthropology”.